Lastochka: History

 In 2009, Russian Railways commissioned Siemens to develop a suburban dual-system electric train adapted to Russian conditions.
 The new trains were planned to be used in Sochi for suburban passenger traffic during the 2014 Winter Olympics and then to be partially transferred to other train lines with non-stop service routes.

 Previously, Siemens had already produced dual-system Sapsan trains (Velaro RUS) for Russian Railways.
 The design of the new electric train was based on the five-car Siemens Desiro ML electric train.
 On 29 December 2009, Russian Railways signed a contract with the German company Siemens for the production of 54 Siemens Desiro RUS electric trains worth €410 million.

 The trains received the ES1 (ЭС1 (Электропоезд Сименс мод.1)) series designation and were branded as Lastochka.
 All 54 trains were manufactured in Germany.

 In March 2022, after Russia invaded Ukraine, Siemens put all new business and international deliveries in Russia and Belarus on hold.
 In June 2022 Siemens Chief Executive Officer Roland Busch condemned the war in Ukraine and announced that the company had decided to wind down its industrial business activities in Russia.
 In line with the requirement of Russian Railways for "technology transfer", most components for Lastochka can now be locally sourced, with over 80% of the latest trains being Russian made.

+Since 2023, the Sinara Group has been implementing its own new project (based on Siemens Desiro technical solutions) - electric train ES104 under the former commercial name "Lastochka" (now "Finist").